SortaCore/MMF2Exts/README.md

 #### Later OS versions
 If you want to use later OS functions at cost of compatibility, you can change the targeting by using the FusionSDKConfig INI WindowsXPCompatibility option to false ([how to][XP compatibility false]), and reloading your VS solution.

-You may want to:
+You will want to:
 1. Under project properties for Windows > General, there is Windows SDK Version property; change it to a later SDK to expose newer functions.
    You can install more Windows SDKs via the Visual Studio Installer under Additional/Individual Components tab.
 2. Under project properties, change C/C++ > Preprocessor > Preprocessor Definitions to manually define WINVER and \_WIN32\_WINNT to a number from [here][WINVER].
    By default, if not targeting XP, the chosen Windows SDK's default Windows version will be used; e.g. Windows SDK 8.1 supports compiling for earlier than Windows 8.1, but targets WINVER/\_WIN32_WINNT to Windows 8.1+ by default.
 3. Under project properties Linker > System > Minimum Required Version, change it to match the WINVER.
    XP is WINVER 0x0501; the Linker version equivalent is "5.01".
 So, if you want to target Vista+ (0x0600), set minimum version to "6.00".

+You will also need a Windows SDK:
+* Windows 7.0 SDK: If you've got the *C++ Windows XP-targeting pack* Visual Studio Installer component installed, the Windows 7.0 SDK will be installed as part of it.
+* Windows 8.1 SDK:
+  Install *Universal CRT SDK* component in Visual Studio Installer's Components tab.
+Then:
+  * VS 2017: Add 8.1 SDK from Visual Studio Installer's Components tab.
+  * VS 2019, 2022: Install 8.1 SDK manually from the [Windows SDK archive].
+You only need the first option in the installer.
+* Windows 10 SDK: VS 2017-2022, install from Visual Studio Installer's Components tab.
+* Windows 11 SDK: VS 2022, install from Visual Studio Installer's Components tab.

 ### Android targeting ###
 To target Android, in the Visual Studio Installer, under Individual Components tab, you need to enable "C++ Android development tools".
 That should be all you need.